-Kenneth recalls the days he hunted deer and sometimes quail on the Guejito Ranch. the owners have workers in which is just a few miles west there now." of the Angel ranch.
-Game was scarce now.
+Kenneth recalls the days he hunted deer and sometimes quail on the Guejito Ranch, which is just a few miles west of the Angel ranch.
+Game was Besides t plentiful in those days, but some of his relatives worked scarce now.

 He pointed out two mines just outside the boundaries of his property.

-"Both of those mines have been reopened recently," he "They were great said. producers of tourmaline and other semi-precious gem stones back in the early years of this century
+"Both of those mines have been reopened recently," he said.
+"They were great producers of tourmaline and other semi-precious gem stones back in the early years of this century.

-Gene Rynerson, son of a noted prospector and gem cutter, has opened the San Diego Mine again.
+"Gene Rynerson, son of a noted prospector and gem cutter, has opened the San Diego Mine again.
 He works it mostly on weekends.

-"Ralph Potter has sold shares in the Himalaya and
+"Ralph Potter has sold shares in the Himalaya and the owners have workers in there now."